This video shows the influence of resistance on the power absorbed by the load.

 RF currents have their own rules that are somewhat different from the NF electricity, especially DC.

-If the bulb with a lower power does not light, usually leads to the conclusion that the bulb with more power certainly not lights.
+If the bulb with a lower power does not light, usually leads to the conclusion that the bulb with more power certainly does not light.
 This conclusion may not be correct.
 Everything depends on the impedance matching of sources and loads.
 This video shows a few examples that often lead to wrong conclusions.

 See also: https://en.wikipedia.org/wiki/Impedan…